Toward a Unified Framework for Debugging Concept-based Models: Related Work

 \section{Related Work}

-Our work targets well-known concept-based GBMs, including SENNs~\cite{alvarez2018towards}, CBMs~\cite{koh2020concept,losch2019interpretability}, and PPNets~\cite{li2018deep,chen2019looks,hase2019interpretable,rymarczyk2020protopshare,barnett2021iaia} and related approaches~\cite{nauta2021neural}, but it could be easily extended to similar models and techniques, for instance concept whitening~\cite{chen2020concept}.
+Our work targets well-known concept-based CBMs, including SENNs~\cite{alvarez2018towards}, CBMs~\cite{koh2020concept,losch2019interpretability}, and ProtoPNets~\cite{li2018deep,chen2019looks,hase2019interpretable,rymarczyk2020protopshare,barnett2021iaia} and related approaches~\cite{nauta2021neural}, but it could be easily extended to similar models and techniques, for instance concept whitening~\cite{chen2020concept}.
 The latter is reminiscent of CBMs, except that the neurons in the bottleneck layer are normalized and decorrelated and feedback on individual concepts is optional.
-Of course, not all GBMs fit our template.
+Of course, not all CBMs fit our template.
 For instance, \cite{alshedivat2020contextual} propose a Bayesian model that, although definitely gray-box, does not admit selecting a unique explanation for a given prediction.
 More work is needed to capture these additional cases.

 Our debugging approach is rooted in explanatory interactive learning, a set of techniques that acquire corrective from a user by displaying explanations (either local~\cite{teso2019explanatory,selvaraju2019taking,lertvittayakumjorn2020find,schramowski2020making,shao2021right} or global~\cite{popordanoska2020machine}) of the model's beliefs.
 Recently, \cite{stammer2021right} designed a debugging approach for the specific case of attention-based neuro-symbolic models.
 These approaches assume the concept vocabulary to be given rather than learned and indeed are not robust to changes in the concepts, as illustrated above.
-Our aggregation loss generalizes these ideas to the case of concept-based GBMs.
-Other work on XIL has focused on example-based explanations~\cite{teso2021interactive,zylberajch2021hildif}, which we did not include in our framework, but that could provide an alternative device for controlling a GBM's reliance on, e.g., noisy examples.
+Our aggregation loss generalizes these ideas to the case of concept-based CBMs.
+Other work on XIL has focused on example-based explanations~\cite{teso2021interactive,zylberajch2021hildif}, which we did not include in our framework, but that could provide an alternative device for controlling a CBM's reliance on, e.g., noisy examples.